-Junior (Grades 3-5) Intermediate (Grades 6-8)

-Senior (Grades 9-12)
+Junior (Grades 3-5) Intermediate (Grades 6-8) Senior (Grades 9-12)

 - 1. Llamas/alpacas must be owned by or leased to the 4-H exhibitor prior to May 15.
-If the animalis leased, the lease agreement form must be at the Extension office by 4:30 p.m.
+If the animal is leased, the lease agreement form must be at the Extension office by 4:30 p.m.
 May 15.
+If May 15 falls on a weekend or holiday, it must be completed by the following business day, no later than 4:30 p.m.
 (Contact Extension Office or club leader.) - 2.
 All llamas and alpacas must be enrolled online at https://v2.4honline.com by May 15 to be eligible to participate in the Dearborn County 4-H Fair and the Indiana State Fair Llama and Alpaca show.
 Pictures required. - 3.
-New: Llama and alpaca exhibitors must attend the Quality Livestock Care Training each year in order to exhibit at the county or state fair. - 4.
-Male llamas/alpacas over the age of 2 years must be gelded to be eligible for exhibition. - 5.
-4-H exhibitor/family is responsible for the daily care of their animals, including feed, water, stall cleaning, tack area cleanliness, and exercise during the fair. - 6.
-Pen requirement forms must be turned into leader or Extension office prior to fair set-up. - 7.
-Any animal exhibiting signs of illness will not be allowed to show or exhibit unless written clearance is presented, signed by a licensed veterinarian. - 8.
+Male llamas/alpacas over the age of 2 years must be gelded to be eligible for exhibition. - 4.
+4-H exhibitors/families are responsible for the daily care of their animals, including feed, water, stall cleaning, tack area cleanliness, and exercise during the fair. - 5.
+Any animal exhibiting signs of illness will not be allowed to show or exhibit unless written clearance is presented, signed by a licensed veterinarian. - 6.
 If an animal becomes ill and is unable to exhibit, contact the leader for alternative ways to complete the project.